Wedding Alcohol Calculator: How Much to Buy

 Choosing the type of bar will also help predict your alcohol needs.
 The more variety you offer, the more bottles you’ll have to purchase.
 A wide selection could result in partially open bottles of vodka and that random smoked bourbon that wasn’t received well.

 Limiting your choices can help you hone in on what is essential.
-If your hard liquor is combined with mixers for cocktails (like vodka and cranberry juice or rum and ginger ale) go for good drinks instead of splurging on the expensive stuff.
+If your hard liquor is combined with mixers for cocktails (like vodka and cranberry juice or rum and ginger ale), go for good drinks instead of splurging on the expensive stuff.

 If you want to finagle a bit, go for smaller glasses.
-Doing so will lessen the number of times that people head to the bar for drinks.
+Doing so will lessen the number of times people head to the bar for drinks.
 Consequently, it will also cut down on drink waste.

-Of course, the best thing to do is talk to whoever is providing your bar service.
+The quickest and easiest way to calculate how much alcohol you need for your wedding is to use our wedding alcohol calculator!
+The next best thing to do is talk to whoever is providing your bar service.
 Your caterer, venue, or bartender will be able to guide you along the way with what you need.
-However, there are a few simple calculations you can do on your own to determine the quantity.
+Most bar services offer wedding alcohol packages to guide you.

 The typical school of thought is to plan one drink per hour per guest.
 Say you want to calculate how much alcohol for a wedding of 150 for a two-hour reception.
 That would equal 300 drinks throughout your event.
 Of course, this number is just an average.
 You will have some guests who drink one and others who drink three.

 Knowing the types of beverages your guests prefer is truly helpful when determining quantity.
 For example, how many wine bottles, bottles of liquor, or cases of craft beer will you need for your guests?
+Will you need champagne for a toast?

 For a full open bar, estimate the quantity to be 50 percent wine, 30 percent liquor, and 20 percent beer consumption.
 If you’re only serving beer and wine, it’s common to calculate the percentages to be 75 percent wine and 25 percent beer.
+When using an alcohol amount calculator, you’ll want to have estimates of each type of alcohol in mind first as well.

-Here are common measurements for what each bottle will approximately serve.
+Here are common measurements for what each bottle will approximately serve:

 • Wine: Five servings per bottle and 12 bottles per case; also 60 servings per case